alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

 Link list is iter with Int C to traverse refer graph each root that is Object in list to set all Object in the refer graph list Int D to 1.

+Refer graph root of Object N is traverse again to free Memory of all Object that has Int D 0.